marco-rocha97/CS50-SQL/README.md

 xy_name.sql
 x represents the chapter number
 y represents the exercise number
-For example: 01_views.sql is Views exercise, the 1st from chapter 0
+For example: 00_cyberchase.sql is Cyberchase exercise, the 1st from chapter 0

 ## Chapter 0 - Querying 🔍
 - SELECT / WHERE / LIKE / ORDER BY